OSCA-Nairobi/OpenSourceResources/resources/Resources.md

 - [Git Kraken](https://www.gitkraken.com/git-client) - Visual, cross-platform, and interactive `git` desktop application for version control.
 - [Git Tips](https://github.com/git-tips/tips) - Collection of most commonly used git tips and tricks.
 - [Git Best Practices](https://sethrobertson.github.io/GitBestPractices/) - Commit Often, Perfect Later, Publish Once: Git Best Practices.
-- [Git Interactive Tutorial](https://learngitbranching.js.org/) - Learn Git in the most visual and interactive way.
+- [Git Interactive Tutorial](https://learngitbranching.js.org/) - Learn Git most visually and interactively.

-## Open Source books
+## Open Sourcebooks
 - [Producing Open Source Software](https://producingoss.com/) - Producing Open Source Software is a book about the human side of Open Source development.
 It describes how successful projects operate, the expectations of users and developers, and the culture of free software.
 - [Open Source Book Series](https://opensource.com/resources/ebooks) - Learn more about Open Source and the growing Open Source movement with a comprehensive list of free eBooks from https://opensource.com.
 - [Software Release Practice HOWTO](https://tldp.org/HOWTO/Software-Release-Practice-HOWTO/) - This HOWTO describes good release practices for Linux and other Open-Source projects.
 By following these practices, you will make it as easy as possible for users to build your code and use it, and for other developers to understand your code and cooperate with you to improve it.
-- [Open Sources 2.0 : The Continuing Evolution](https://archive.org/details/opensources2.000diborich) (2005) - Open Sources 2.0 is a collection of insightful and thought-provoking essays from today's technology leaders that continues painting the evolutionary picture that developed in the 1999 book, Open Sources: Voices from the Revolution.
+- [Open Sources 2.0: The Continuing Evolution](https://archive.org/details/opensources2.000diborich) (2005) - Open Sources 2.0 is a collection of insightful and thought-provoking essays from today's technology leaders that continues painting the evolutionary picture that developed in the 1999 book, Open Sources: Voices from the Revolution.
 - [The Architecture of Open Source Applications](http://www.aosabook.org/en/git.html) - Show how various aspects of Git work under the covers to enable distributed workflows, and how it differs from other version control systems (VCSs).
 - [Open Sources: Voices from the Open Source Revolution](https://www.oreilly.com/openbook/opensources/book/) - Essays from open-source pioneers such as Linus Torvalds (Linux), Larry Wall (Perl), and Richard Stallman (GNU).

 ## Open Source contribution initiatives
 - [Up For Grabs](https://up-for-grabs.net/) - Contains projects with beginner-friendly issues
 - [First Timers Only](https://www.firsttimersonly.com/) - A list of bugs that are labelled "first-timers-only".
 - [First Contributions](https://firstcontributions.github.io/) - Make your first Open Source contribution in 5 minutes.
 A tool and tutorial to help beginners get started with contributions.
-[Here](https://github.com/firstcontributions/first-contributions) is the GitHub source code for the site and opportunity to make a contribution to the repository itself.
+[Here](https://github.com/firstcontributions/first-contributions) is the GitHub source code for the site and the opportunity to contribute to the repository itself.
 - [Hacktoberfest](https://hacktoberfest.digitalocean.com/) - A program to encourage Open Source contributions.
-Earn gifts like t-shirts and stickers by making at least 4 pull requests in the month of October.
+Earn gifts like t-shirts and stickers by making at least 4 pull requests in October.
-- [24 Pull Requests](https://24pullrequests.com) - 24 Pull Requests is a project to promote Open Source collaboration during the month of December.
+- [24 Pull Requests](https://24pullrequests.com) - 24 Pull Requests is a project to promote Open Source collaboration during December.
 - [Ovio](https://ovio.org) - A platform with a curated selection of contributor-friendly projects.
-It has a [powerful issue search tool](https://ovio.org/issues) and let's you save projects and issues for later.
+It has a [powerful issue search tool](https://ovio.org/issues) and lets you save projects and issues for later.